How to increase connection at your gathering

 Connection among attendees or employees doesn’t just happen.
 We often need to intentionally design for it.
 One way is to help people connect by prompting better discussion.

-• Use #hashtags to capture insights: This idea comes from Wharton Professor and Organizational Psychologist Adam Grant who uses hashtags in his virtual classroom to encourage quieter voices to participate.
+• Use #hashtags to capture insights: This idea comes from Wharton Professor and Organizational Psychologist Adam Grant, who uses hashtags in his virtual classroom to encourage quieter voices to participate.
 Prompt people to use hashtags such as #question, #debate, #aha, or create some of your own.

 • Leverage table prompts or belonging badges to encourage interaction and deeper conversation